 Vienna doesn’t have quite the reputation of an Amsterdam, but cycling does enjoy an elevated status in the city.
-Having the Green party in the city’s coalition government for most of the last decade has certainly helped.
+Having the Green party in the city’s coalition government for most of the last decade certainly helped.

 - Over 1400km of cycling routes and an established cycling tradition